bcaffo/ds4ph-bme/Test/aNewReadme.md

 ### (i) Creating the file
 ![Alt text](https://github.com/sree0917/ds4ph-bme/blob/master/Test/creating%20the%20file.png)
 ### (ii) Initializing the file as a folder
+#### The file is initialized as a folder by adding a '/' at the end of the name.
 ![Alt text](https://github.com/sree0917/ds4ph-bme/blob/master/Test/adding%20Test.png)

 ## c) Adding a markdown file to the directory 'Test'